KILTprotocol/spec-ext-credential-api/readme.md

 ### Types

-`extensionId` only references the extension on the `GlobalKilt` object and is not used by the extension itself. `name` should be a human-readable string.
+`extensionId` references the extension on the `GlobalKilt` object but is not used by the dApp. `name` should be a human-readable string.

 ```typescript
 interface GlobalKilt {